Suspension Analysis and Selective Continuation-Passing Style for Universal Probabilistic Programming Languages: Introduction

-In particular, Monte Carlo algorithms often need to \emph{suspend} executions as part of inference.
+Monte Carlo algorithms often need to \emph{suspend} executions.
 For example, MCMC algorithms can suspend at \emph{random draws} in the program to avoid unnecessary re-execution when proposing new executions, and SMC algorithms can suspend at \emph{likelihood updates} to \emph{resample} executions.
-Languages such as WebPPL~\citep{goodman2014design} and Anglican~\citep{wood2014new}, and the approach described by \citet{ritchie2016c3}, apply \emph{continuation-passing style (CPS)} transformations~\citep{appel1991compiling} to enable arbitrary suspension during execution.
-The main benefit with CPS transformations is that they are relatively easy to implement using higher-order functions in functional programming languages.
-However, a major drawback with CPS transformations is that high-performance low-level languages, without higher-order functions, do not support them.
-For this reason, there are also closely related low-level alternatives to CPS, including non-preemptive multitasking (e.g., coroutines~\citep{ge2018turing}) and PPL control-flow graphs~\citep{lunden2022compiling}.
-Besides not requiring higher-order functions, these alternatives can avoid much of the overhead resulting from CPS\footnote{ Note that CPS only results in overhead if programs reify the continuations at runtime to, e.g., suspend computations.
-Traditional CPS-based compilers often only use CPS as an intermediate form during compilation, which does not result in runtime overhead. }.
-The alternatives are, however, more difficult to implement, and high-level functional languages can often not apply them as they require low-level features unavailable in high-level languages.
+Languages such as WebPPL~\cite{goodman2014design} and Anglican~\cite{wood2014new}, and the approach described by Ritchie et al.~\cite{ritchie2016c3}, apply \emph{continuation-passing style (CPS)} transformations~\cite{appel1991compiling} to enable arbitrary suspension during execution.
+The main benefit of CPS transformations is that they are relatively easy to implement in functional programming languages.
+However, one disadvantage with CPS transformations is that high-performance low-level languages, without higher-order functions, do not support them.
+For this reason, there are also more direct low-level alternatives to CPS, including non-preemptive multitasking (e.g., coroutines~\cite{ge2018turing}) and PPL control-flow graphs~\cite{lunden2022compiling}.
+These more direct alternatives can additionally avoid much of the overhead resulting from CPS\footnote{ Note that CPS only results in overhead if programs reify the continuations at runtime to, e.g., suspend computations.
+Traditional CPS-based compilers often only use CPS as an intermediate form during compilation, which does not result in runtime overhead. }, but are more complex to implement.

-In this paper, we consider how to bridge the performance gap between higher-order CPS-based functional PPLs and lower-level PPLs that rely on, e.g., coroutines.
-Specifically, the overhead in CPS is a direct result of closure allocations for continuations.
-We make the important observation that PPLs do not strictly require the arbitrary suspensions provided by full CPS transformations.
-In fact, most Monte Carlo inference algorithms require suspension only in very specific parts of programs.
-For example, MCMC algorithms require suspension only at random draws, and SMC only at likelihood updates.
-Current CPS-based PPLs do not consider inference-specific suspension requirements to reduce CPS runtime overhead.
+We consider how to bridge the performance gap between CPS-based PPLs and lower-level PPLs that rely on, e.g., direct implementation of coroutines.
+We consider optimizations at the CPS transformation level, and not the translation from CPS-based PPLs to lower-level representations.
+CPS overhead is a result of closure allocations for continuations.
+We make the important observation that PPLs do not require the arbitrary suspensions provided by full CPS transformations.
+Most Monte Carlo inference algorithms require suspension only in very specific parts of programs.
+Current state-of-the-art CPS-based PPLs do not consider inference-specific suspension requirements to reduce CPS overhead.